3 years full-time (plus optional placement year)

 The quality of the teaching and the variety of the modules available is fantastic.
 Philosophy as a degree covers so many topics so it's brilliant that York offers so many of them, normally with lecturers who are currently doing research in those areas.
-Teaching is always of a high standard and challenging - in a good way!Josephine, Philosophy graduate 2014.
+Teaching is always of a high standard and challenging - in a good way!Josephine, Philosophy graduate

 Taught by world-leading experts and with the opportunity to gain a solid grounding in the latest research, Philosophy at York enables you to become an independent scholar, growing and developing intellectually.

 You have a wide range of options to choose from, reflecting the expertise of a large and diverse department.
 We offer modules in all the central areas of philosophy and you can tailor your degree to reflect your own areas of interest.
 The modules on offer may change from year to year.
 In each year you can also take ‘elective’ modules offered by other departments.

-In addition to the above you will also need to complete our online Academic Integrity module.

-This covers some of the essential skills and knowledge which will help you to study independently and produce work of a high academic standard which is vital for success at York.
+This module covers some of the essential skills and knowledge which will help you to study independently and produce work of a high academic standard which is vital for success at York.